Violent protests in Paris suburbs reflect tensions under lockdown

 France’s restrictions on movement — in place since March 17 — allow people to leave home once a day for either exercise or essential shopping, but advocates say police have been monitoring for infractions in the suburbs more frequently than in the streets of central Paris.

-Some of those who live in communities like Villeneuve-la-Garenne are essential workers — bus drivers, postal workers, grocery cashiers — who have had no choice but to continue working, and putting themselves at risk, through the lockdown.
+Some of those who live in communities such as Villeneuve-la-Garenne are essential workers — bus drivers, postal workers, grocery cashiers — who have had no choice but to continue working and put themselves at risk through the lockdown.

-Others have been confined to their apartments, with children home full-time, and with little ability to create any social distance from their neighbors.
+Others have been confined to their apartments, with children home full time and with little ability to create any social distance from their neighbors.

 These communities have been devastated by the coronavirus in ways wealthier Paris has not.

 Directly north of Paris, Seine-Saint-Denis — colloquially known as “the 93,” after its administrative number — is the poorest department in the country and serves as something of a national metaphor for all of France’s suburbs.
 The total number of deaths recorded in the 93 between March and April 2020 is 128 percent higher than it was in the same period of 2019, according to data released by Insee, France’s national statistics agency.
-This is the second highest figure in France — behind only the Haut-Rhin, where France recorded its first major coronavirus cluster.
+This is the second-highest figure in France, behind only the Haut-Rhin, where France recorded its first major coronavirus cluster.

 As a point of comparison, Paris saw a total mortality increase of about 68 percent during the same period this year — nearly half the amount of Seine-Saint-Denis.

-If not all of those deaths would necessarily have been related to covid-19, the disease caused by the coronavirus, experts are now turning to these figures for a fuller, if still imprecise, sense of the pandemic’s scope.
+Although all those deaths were not necessarily related to covid-19, the disease caused by the coronavirus, experts are now turning to these figures for a fuller, if still imprecise, sense of the pandemic’s scope.
 The umbrella totals, the reasoning goes, also include the deaths of those who were never tested for the coronavirus or who died at home without seeking medical care.

 “It’s true that today, inequalities are killing in Seine-Saint-Denis,” wrote a group of six mayors and elected officials from the department in an open letter published in France’s Le Monde newspaper earlier this month.

-The mayors blamed spending cuts that have whittled away at the department’s infrastructure for years and that, before the arrival of the coronavirus, were still a priority of President Emmanuel Macron’s government.
+The mayors blamed spending cuts that have whittled away at Seine-Saint-Denis’s infrastructure for years and that, before the arrival of the coronavirus, were still a priority of President Emmanuel Macron’s government.

 “These deep injustices, which no one can choose to ignore, will have to be tackled head on, with action,” the mayors wrote in their letter.
 “The new world, one after the pandemic, which even members of the majority are calling for, will no longer be able to follow the logic of budgetary austerity that sacrifices lives.”